Tabrez-dev/STM32-Baremetal-UART-Device-Driver-from-Scratch/README.md

 ### 4. System Clock Configuration
 In this project, the STM32F072 was configured to use the internal High-Speed Internal (HSI) oscillator as the system clock, running at 8 MHz.
 While this was the default setting, confirming that the clock was correctly initialized and debugging it when there was an issue was challenging.

 - **Clock Validation:** Even though the HSI is enabled by default, I used bitwise operations to read and validate the status of the system clock during runtime to ensure there were no issues with the clock configuration.
-This step involved direct memory access to the RCC (Reset and Clock Control) registers.
+This step involved direct memory access to the RCC_CR (Reset and Clock Control CR) register.

 ### 5. Buffer Overflow Handling
 Buffer overflow was a key challenge, especially with limited memory and no dynamic allocation: